daeh/zotero-markdb-connect/README.md

 - Optionally, you can have this plugin read the metadata of your markdown notes and extract the citekey from one of the fields.
 To enable this, specify the metadata ID (`citekey` is a common value).
 - Run the synchronization function from `Tools` > `Sync ZoteroObsidianCitations Tags`.
-- This will add a `ObsCite` tag to every Zotero item for which there exists and markdown reading note in the Obsidian Vault folder you specified.
+- This will add a `ObsCite` tag to every Zotero item for which there exists a markdown reading note in the Obsidian Vault folder you specify.
 - In the `Tags` plane of Zotero, right click on the `ObsCite` tag and assign it a color, which will mark the tagged items in the preview plane of Zotero.